kajacx/wasm-bridge/docs/CM/wit_imports.md

 }
 ```

-The functions must return a `wasm_bride::Result`, which is re-exported `anyhow::Result`.
+The functions must return a `wasm_bridge::Result`, which is re-exported `anyhow::Result`.

 Returning an `Err` variant will result in an error return on the call site,
 but the instance will not be re-entriable.